egor4yt/FinanceHelper/docs/How to start application with database in docker.md

-# How to start application with database in docker
+# How to start application with telegram bot, database and kafka in docker

 1. Go to the 'src' directory with ``cd src``

-2. Create your version or copy example of the [.env](Docker%20examples%2FApplication%20%2B%20Database%2F.env) in ./src directory
+2. Create your version or copy example of [.env](Docker%20examples%2FApplication%20%2B%20Database%20%2B%20Telegram%20bot%20%2B%20Kafka%2F.env) the in ./src directory

-3. Create your version or copy example of the [docker-compose.yaml](Docker%20examples%2FApplication%20%2B%20Database%2Fdocker-compose.yaml) in ./src directory
+3. Create your version or copy example of the [docker-compose.yaml](Docker%20examples%2FApplication%20%2B%20Database%20%2B%20Telegram%20bot%20%2B%20Kafka%2Fdocker-compose.yaml) in ./src directory

 4. Execute command to start application ``docker compose up -d --build --force-recreate``